eli-ennab/inlamning-1-api-utveckling/README.md

 # Submission task 1 in the course API-development, Medieinstitutet
 ## Individual school project in the course API-development.
 The submission task was to create a simple backend to our previous front end submission task Bortakväll.
-I created the database using TypeScript and Prisma, and tested the database both in Postman and towards the real URL for Bortakväll.
-The database contained many-to-many and one-to-many relations, creating and reading products and orders.
+I created the database using TypeScript and Prisma, and tested the database both in Postman and towards the Bortakväll-URL for creating and reading products and orders.

 ### URL: https://worried-jade-cocoon.cyclic.app/